-Although a One-Name study really looks at the people who shared a surname, when a the subject of the study is not also routinely used as a Christian name then investigating those who had it as a Christian name is of interest as it points to a link with those with the surname.
+Although a One-Name study really looks at the people who shared a surname, when a the subject of the study is not also routinely used as a Christian name (or other forename) then investigating those who had it as a Christian name is of interest as it points to a link with those with the surname.

 Goatham and Gotham have been used a number of times as a middle name.
-Giving a surname as a middle Christian name, occasionally as a first Christian name, became popular from the latter part of the eighteenth century into the earliest twentieth century.
+Giving a surname as a middle Christian name, occasionally as a first Christian name, became popular from the latter part of the eighteenth century into the early twentieth century.

-The practice seems to have been particularly common in Devon so it is no suprise to find that quite a number of those with Gotham as a middle name were born there, or had parents who were.
+The practice seems to have been particularly common in Devon so it is no surprise to find that quite a number of those with Gotham as a middle name were born there, or had parents who were.

 At the time of writing I have identified 46 with Go(a)tham as a middle name, 3 from the ‘Kent Goathams’, born between about 1782 and 1998, most of the rest born in Devon or with recent Devonshire ancestors.

-There was a large gap after the 1910s the practice recurs towards the end of the twentieth century – possibly prompted, at least in part, by the modern move to having children without marrying.
+There was a large gap after the 1910s, then the practice recurs towards the end of the twentieth century – possibly prompted, at least in part, by the modern move to having children without marrying.
 But another reason is that many of those with Goatham as a Christian name were born in New Zealand, and only New Zealand birth records over 100 years old are available for searching.

 Most who had the name as a middle name were clearly descendants of Go(a)thams, most often having a mother whose maiden name it was, but there is at least one exception: Edward Gotham THUNDER seems to have been named after Edward GOATHAM, his mother’s brother-in-law.
 I suspect his mother was brought up by her sister and brother-in-law after she was orphaned aged 10, possibly from a younger age as her mother died when she was 2 and her father may have needed help.